PythonSpring/pyspring-docs/docs/guide/event-system/index.md

 ## Overview

-The Event System consists of three main components:
+The Event System consists of two main components:

 1. `ApplicationEventPublisher`: The core component for publishing events
 2. `ApplicationEventHandlerRegistry`: Manages event handler registration and execution
-3. `ApplicationContextRequired`: Interface for components needing application context access

 ## Key Features